Hyperhelium/Hyperhelium/README.md

 - Cognitive science & brain-inspired AI
 - Systems-level understanding of LLMs and CNNs
 - Making learning more human (even with machines)
-- Making a true AI that replicates exactly human cognition.
+- Making a silly AI.

 ---